AccursedGalaxy/work-dashboard/README.md

      ```
 3. Open it:
    - Easiest: open `index.html` directly in your browser
-   - Recommended: serve locally for a proper origin (helps with CSP and caching)
+    - Recommended: serve locally for a proper origin (helps with CSP, caching, and PWA)
       - `python3 -m http.server 8000` → visit `http://localhost:8000`

 > Note: `config.js` is git-ignored so your work-specific links remain private.